Hnfull/Intensio-Obfuscator/docs/recommendations/python_code_recommendations.md

     yourChoices = input("number :")
     print(yourChoices)

-    # 'yourChoices' variable defined is not a function or parameter of argparse library, 'add_arguments' will not be replaced by [-rts --replacetostr] parameter
+    # 'yourChoices' variable defined have not the same name with function or parameter of function/class of argparse library, so 'add_arguments' will not be replaced by [-rts --replacetostr] feature
     ```

 - **Not recommended:**